bbc/gel/README.md

 [Raising an issue](https://github.com/bbc/gel/issues) is a great way to contribute!
 Let us know if you spotted anything that can be fixed or improved or if you have an idea for a change.
 You don't need to have any special software or developer skillz to raise an issue or make a suggestion, just pop onto our public GitHub website and let us know!

 If you do want to work with our source files, you will need to have the `git` commandline  tool (or the [GitHub Desktop client](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop)) installed.
-With `git` you can `[clone` our repository(https://www.youtube.com/watch?v=CKcqniGu3tA)] to your own computer and get hacking!
+With `git` you can [`clone` our repository](https://www.youtube.com/watch?v=CKcqniGu3tA) onto your own computer and get hacking!
 This project's files are roughly organised into [source files](https://github.com/bbc/gel/tree/master/_content) and generated [documentation files](https://github.com/bbc/gel/tree/master/docs).
 As authors we work in the [Markdown](https://learnxinyminutes.com/docs/markdown/)-formatted files in the `/_content` folder.

 Running the build scripts, described below, will then generate the corresponding web pages in the `/docs` folder.
 Use `git` to commit and [create a pull request](https://opensource.com/article/19/7/create-pull-request-github).
 We'll take it from there!